ashokvytla/fire/README.md

 So after execution in general, the Nodes call Node.execute() to pass along the execution flow and the new dataframe produced to the next node in the workflow.

-More details for creating new nodes can be found here : https://github.com/FireProjects/fire/blob/master/docs/CreatingNewNodes.md
+Details for creating new nodes can be found here : https://github.com/FireProjects/fire/blob/master/docs/CreatingNewNodes.md

 ## Schema Propagation